-EXECUTION OF BID, NON-COLLUSION AFFIDAVIT, DEBARMENT CERTIFICATION AND GIFT BAN CERTIFICATION (1/24/13)
+EXECUTION OF BID, NON-COLLUSION AFFIDAVIT, DEBARMENT CERTIFICATION AND GIFT BAN CERTIFICATION or by contacting the Records and Documents office at 919-707-6900.

+(1/24/13) DB1 G52

 The Proposer's attention is directed to the various sheets in the Request for Proposals which are to be signed by the Proposer.
 A list of these sheets is shown below.
 The signature sheets are located behind the Itemized Proposal Sheet in this Request for Proposal.
 The NCDOT bid bond form is available on-line at: